Rekha-Yadav-032/delta-demo/README.md

 # delta-demo
-this is demo for git section
+this is demo for git section class.